 BOB DYLAN IN HIS FIRST NEW YORK CONCERT.
 Carnegie Chapter Hall, Saturday November 4, 1961.

-Located at the 5th floor of Carnegie Hall in New York; 53 tickets were sold, while the hall could have held 200.
+Carnegie Chapter Hall was located at the 5th floor of Carnegie Hall in New York.
+53 tickets were sold for the concert, while the hall could have held 200.

 "Billed as Dylan's 'First New York Concert' it was, more accurately, Dylan's first concert anywhere.
 Prior to this show he'd only played club dates and a few guest spots on multi-artist bills.
 Dylan arrived in New York on January, 21, 1961 and began playing hoots at clubs like Gerdes Folk City almost immediately.

 His first 'break' was a two weeks stint opening for blues giant John Lee Hooker at Gerdes in April of that year.
 On September 26, Dylan began another two week engagement at the club, opening for the much better known Greenbriar Boys.
 Though Dylan was the opening act, New York Times music critic Robert Shelton focused entirely on Dylan in his review of the opening night.
 The impact was immediate, and a few days later Dylan was signed to Columbia Records by legendary A&R man John Hammond (who had discovered/signed Benny Goodman, Billie Holiday, Aretha Franklin, Count Basie, and later Bruce Springsteen and Stevie Ray Vaughan.)

 Bob Dylan performed 22 songs at the Chapter Hall concert.
 The first seven songs from this performance came into circulation among collectors some years ago.
 Five additional songs appeared in December 2004 and a further two (Talking Merchant Marine andTalking New York) turned up in May, 2008.
 Seven songs are still uncirculating among collectors.

 This Land Is Your Land